bvacaliuc/fftw-calc/dependencies/fftw/readme.txt

 In addition, in order to support codeblocks compilation, I used MSVC++ lib command to produce 'libfftw3-3.lib', as I was unsuccessful in using 'dllwrap' from the codeblocks:: 12.11 mingw base (which we are using in windows at the moment).

 dos> lib /def:libfftw3-3.def

+NOTE: as of April 30, 2016, I have incorporated this into a CMakeList.txt file so it is done by the cmake step